OpenSlides/openslides-datastore-service/README.md

 ## Productive environment

 `make run[-prod]` starts the reader and writer together with postgres and redis so that the datastore can be used in conjunction with other services.
-By default the writer listens on port 8000 and the reader on 8001, postgres on port 5432 and redis on 6379.
-Postgres and redis port can be configured via the environment variables `DATASTORE_DATABASE_PORT` and `MESSAGE_BUS_PORT`, reader and writer port in `dc.prod.yml`.
+By default the writer listens on port 9011 and the reader on 9010, postgres on port 5432 and redis on 6379.
+Postgres and redis port can be configured via the environment variables `DATASTORE_DATABASE_PORT` and `MESSAGE_BUS_PORT`, reader and writer port via `OPENSLIDES_DATASTORE_%SERVICE%_PORT` (`%SERVICE%` \in {`READER`, `WRITER`}).

 ### Curl example

 After you started the productive environment, you can issue requests e.g. via curl.
 First, create a model:

-    curl --header "Content-Type: application/json" -d '{"user_id": 1, "information": {}, "locked_fields": {}, "events": [{"type": "create", "fqid": "a/1", "fields": {"f": 1}}]}' http://localhost:8000/internal/datastore/writer/write
+    curl --header "Content-Type: application/json" -d '{"user_id": 1, "information": {}, "locked_fields": {}, "events": [{"type": "create", "fqid": "a/1", "fields": {"f": 1}}]}' http://localhost:9011/internal/datastore/writer/write

 Then you can get that model with:

-    curl --header "Content-Type: application/json" -d '{"fqid": "a/1"}' http://localhost:8001/internal/datastore/reader/get
+    curl --header "Content-Type: application/json" -d '{"fqid": "a/1"}' http://localhost:9010/internal/datastore/reader/get

 All other commands work analogous to this.